Mastercard's Richard Haythornthwaite to become Ocado Group's chairman

 Dec 18 (Reuters) - Ocado Group OCDO.L said it intends to appoint Mastercard MA.N Chairman Richard Haythornthwaite as independent non-executive chairman of the British online supermarket's board in its May 2021 annual general meeting to replace Stuart Rose, who will be retiring from the role.

-Haythornthwaite will join the Ocado board as an independent non-executive director with effect from Jan.
-2021 before assuming the chairman's role after Ocado's AGM in May, the company said in a statement on Friday.
+Haythornthwaite, who has been chairman of Mastercard for 14 years, will join the Ocado board as an independent non-executive director with effect from January 2021 before assuming the chairman's role after Ocado's AGM in May, the company said on Friday.

 He will retire from his position at Mastercard at the end of the year, the statement added.